calestialgem/hlml/README.md

 Furthermore, the variables and constants that are embedded in the processor (like `@counter`) are accessed through `mlog`.
-The variables and constants have `-`s in their name replaced with `_`, otherwise they would not be valid hlml identifiers.
+The variables and constants have `-`s in their name replaced with `_`s, otherwise they would not be valid hlml identifiers.
 For example, `@phase-fabric` becomes `mlog::phase_fabric`.
-Similarly, instructions with different structure depending on the first argument are identified with a `_` between the instruction name and the argument name.
+Similarly, instructions with a different structure depending on the first argument are identified with a `_` between the instruction name and the argument name.
 For example, `draw lineRect x y w h` becomes `mlog::draw_lineRect(x, y, w, h)`.

 Instructions with filters (`radar`, `uradar`) have all the combinations available.
 Filters that are not there (`any`) are not written in hlml.
 For